MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 38: 13.11.19
+* Continued the course (60%).
+I can't believe all the additional libraries that we should use with React.
+This projects gets so big and complex.
+I really don't know if I will ever be able to use any of it.
+But at least it gives me a better overview of how it all connects.
+* More CSS, HTML and Flexbox at work.

 ## Day 37: 12.11.19
 * These test videos sure are long and complicated (59%).
 I also got a lot of bugs to fix today.
 At least I am searching through code and interacting with it.
 I managed to fix it all in the end.
 * Started to test components.